 If you plan to share your video to a location that requires specific video dimensions, it is recommended to record at these dimensions or at the same aspect ratio as the recommended dimensions.

-Snagit has video guides that show the standard or recommended dimensions for common video sharing destinations such as YouTube, the web, and mobile devices.
+Snagit has video guides that show the standard or recommended dimensions for common video sharing destinations such as YouTube and mobile devices.

 - When selecting an area to record, press G to toggle the video guides on or off.

-- Hold CTRL to lock the selection to a 4:3 aspect ratio.
+- Click and drag to select an area on the screen.
+Hold CTRL to lock the selection to a 16:9 aspect ratio.

-- Hold SHIFT to lock the selection to a 16:9 aspect ratio.
+- Click and drag to select an area on the screen.
+Hold CTRL+SHIFT to lock the selection to a 4:3 aspect ratio.

 - Click and drag to select the recording area.
 As you drag your cursor near one of the standard dimensions, the guide dimly appears.